 The Philanthropy New York 2020 Census Funders Group is an ad hoc group of regional philanthropic leaders working in partnership with national and local nonprofit, government and business leaders – as well as our upstate sister organization New York Funders Alliance and its members.
 There are about two dozen foundations already associated with this group, but its meetings are open to all who are interested in learning about progress toward a full and fair 2020 Census count.
-A subset of this group has formed the New York State Grantmakers for Census Equity, a collaborative fund (see more information in the monthly update below).
+A subset of this group has formed the New York State Grantmakers for Census Equity, a collaborative fund.

 The United Philanthropy Forum, which has initiated a national project to encourage philanthropy serving organizations (PSOs) like Philanthropy New York to work in their local communities to ensure a full and fair 2020 Census count, has outlined the imperative: